DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-17-allowing-users-to-contact-support.md

 Resolving these issues can take some time, due to:

 * users not being clear in their initial email what they are trying to do
-* ambiguity where teachers are mentioned by name
+* teachers being mentioned by name, but their name doesn’t match the one in the service, or there are multiple teachers with that name
 * users emailing support from a different email address than the one registered for the service

-In addition, we suspect that having to use email to contact support may be a cause of frustration for users.
+In addition, we suspect that having to switch context to an email application to contact support may be a cause of frustration for users.

 ## Designing a contact form